AkilAntony/user_activity_calendar/README.md

 # User Activity Calendar

 A simple User Activity Tracker built using React, Big Calendar, and Recharts.
 This project displays a calendar view of user activity, and when you click a date, a bar graph appears showing the number of activities performed by each user on that selected day.
+If no activities are found on that day, it will show " NO Data found for the selected date".

 ## 🚀 Features
 - Interactive Calendar using react-big-calendar